asma-naaz/node-js-sample/README.md

         context: .
         push: true
         tags: <your-dockerhub-username>/nodejs-demo-app:latest

-step:5
-Add DockerHub Credentials to GitHub Secrets
-Go to your repo on GitHub:
+✅ Step 5: Add DockerHub Credentials to GitHub Secrets Go to your GitHub repository:

 Click Settings > Secrets and variables > Actions

-Click "New repository secret"
+Click "New repository secret" and add:

-Add two secrets:
 Name	Value
-DOCKER_USERNAME	your DockerHub username DOCKER_PASSWORD	your DockerHub password
+DOCKER_USERNAME	Your DockerHub username DOCKER_PASSWORD	Your DockerHub password
+✅ Outcome

-✅ Once you push this to GitHub, GitHub Actions will automatically:
+Once you push to GitHub:

-Build the Docker image
+The workflow will build your Docker image

-Push it to DockerHub
+Push it to DockerHub automatically 🎉